What is Ecology and Environment?

 • The association of populations of two or more different species occupying the same geographical area.

-• Competition, mutualisms are key interactions to maintaining a community.
+• Competition and mutualisms are key interactions to maintaining a community.

 • Ecosystem Ecology

-• This is the community of living organisms along with non-living environment like air, water, soil.
+• This is the community of living organisms, along with non-living environments like air, water, and soil.

 • Landscape Ecology